TomerLevy743/IntegrativePythonAws/README.md

 # AWS Resource Manager CLI

 A Python-based command-line tool to manage AWS resources seamlessly using **boto3**.
-This tool allows you to manage your EC2, S3, and Route53 needs!
+This tool allows you to manage EC2, S3, and Route53!

 ## 🚀 Features